SheenaSullivan/Colorado-wildlife/README.md

 # Colorado-wildlife

-## This is to identify the wildlife in Colorado (USA) be region and include the population
+## This is to identify the wildlife in Colorado (USA) by region and include the population